hhu-stups/probparsers/README.md

 * cliparser: Command-line interface for the B and LTL parsers. **For internal use only** by ProB's Prolog core (probcli).
 * answerparser: Parser to read answers from the ProB Prolog core (probcli) in socket-server mode. **For internal use only** by the [ProB 2 Java API](https://github.com/hhu-stups/prob2_kernel).
 * eventbalg: **For internal use only** by the [ProB 2 Event-B Algorithm DSL](https://github.com/hhu-stups/prob2-eventb-algorithm-dsl) library.
-* translator: Translates B expression strings to Java objects. **Deprecated** and superseded by the new [value-translator](https://github.com/hhu-stups/value-translator) library.

 ## Using